 Furthermore, unlike the courses, the schools are open to young scientists drawn from different universities and towns.
 This implies either a disciplinary or a cultural diversity which is peculiar to this proposal.As the courses and the seminars, the schools are generally proposed in Italian.
 They are taught also in English at the invitation of non-Italian universities or for non-Italian young researchers.Since 2009, I have been proposing a summer CSR school, at the end of August, at the Centro Studi Alpino of the University of Tuscia (Pieve Tesino, Trento).

-The information related to the summer school is available in Italian.
+The information related to the winter school is available in Italian.